sdrobs/vendfriend/README.md

 VendFriend is a market analysis software for Gaiaonline.
+It follows all Gaia Terms of Service, and in no way provides any form of scripting, botting, or automation.
 A demonstration of the software can be seen at http://vimeo.com/73043532

 Originally released in November 2012 as a paid software, Vendfriend is now 100% free to use and distribute.
 You can download the executable at http://bit.ly/1jbLsZ6